-It can also be done through the Web Administration Interface under Configuration $\rightarrow$ Policies and Access Control $\rightarrow$ Switches.
+This can also be configured with the Web Administration GUI in Configuration $\rightarrow$ Policies and Access Control $\rightarrow$ Switches.

-27.4.6.
+27.4.5.
 Web Services Interface

-PacketFence sometimes needs to establish a dialog with the Web Services capabilities of a switch.
-In order to do so, edit the switch config file (/usr/local/pf/conf/switches.conf) and set the following parameters:
+PacketFence can occasionally establish a Web Services dialog with a switch.
+Edit the switch config file /usr/local/pf/conf/switches.conf and set the following parameters:

 '''

 wsTransport = http (or https)

+'''

+'''

 wsUser = admin

 wsPwd = admin_pwd

 '''

-It can also be done through the Web Administration Interface under Configuration $\rightarrow$ Policies and Access Control $\rightarrow$ Switches.
+This can also be configured with the Web Administration GUI in Configuration $\rightarrow$ Policies and Access Control $\rightarrow$ Switches.

-27.4.7.
-Role-based enforcement support
+27.4.6.
+Role-based Enforcement

 Some network devices support the assignment of a specific set of rules (firewall or ACLs) to a user.
-The idea is that these rules can be a lot more accurate to control what a user can or cannot do compared to VLAN which have a larger network management overhead.
+These rules are more accurate in controlling what a user can or cannot do compared to VLAN, which has a larger overhead with network management.
+PacketFence can assign roles on devices with switches and WiFi controllers that support role-based assignment.

-PacketFence supports assigning roles on devices for switches and WiFi controllers that support it.
-The current role assignment strategy is to assign it along with the VLAN (that may change in the future).
-A special internal role to external role assignment must be configured in the switch configuration file (/usr/local/pf/conf/switches.conf).
+NOTE The current role assignment strategy is to assign the role along with the VLAN (this may change in the future).

-The current format is the following:

-'''

-Format: <rolename>Role=<controller_role>

-'''

-And you assign it to the global roles parameter or the per-switch one.
-For example:

-'''

-adminRole=full-access

-engineeringRole=full-access

-salesRole=little-access

-'''
+A special internal-role to external-role assignment must be configured in the switch configuration file /usr/local/pf/conf/switches.conf using the format <role\name>Role=<controller\role>.
+Provide the internal-role to external-role assignments on either the switch, or the parent switch group.

-would return the full-access role to the nodes categorized as admin or engineering and the role little-access to nodes categorized as sales.
-It can also be done through the Web Administration Interface under Configuration $\rightarrow$ Policies and Access Control $\rightarrow$ Switches.
+Example that returns the full-access role to the nodes categorized as admin or engineering and the role little-access to nodes categorized as sales:

+adminRole=full-access engineeringRole=full-access salesRole=little-access

+This can also be configured with the Web Administration GUI in Configuration $\rightarrow$ Policies and Access Control $\rightarrow$ Switches.

-Make sure that the roles are properly defined on the network devices prior to assigning roles!
+Ensure the roles are defined in the network devices prior to configuring rolebased assignment.